Welcome to today's edition of the Rush 24-7 podcast.

 We're addicted to that sort of thing.

-We're addicted to life and prosperity and freedom, and it's just I know it's ruining us.
+We're addicted to life and prosperity and freedom.

-But you know, over there they're addicted to death and the finality of the final solution.
+But, you know, over there, they're addicted to death and the finality of the final solution.

 They thought Hitler was right.